pretalx/pretalx-plugin-cookiecutter/README.rst

 Usage
 -----

-Let's pretend you want to create a pretalx plugin called "superplugin".
+Let's pretend you want to create a pretalx plugin called "foobar".
 First, create a virtual environment and install the ``cookiecutter`` package using pip.
 Next, use it to bootstrap your project folder::